 It’s a groovy, fun, thought-provoking high conducive to tunes and conversation.

-Yes, this weed is a time traveler variety, sedating the clock part of your brain so that you can focus all of your energies on the more important task of experiencing euphoria and laughing, of feeling like you’ve escaped to some kind of fantasy, if not just in the physical sensation (with your mind keeping one foot firmly in reality).
+Yes, this weed is a time traveler variety.
+It sedates the clock part of your brain so that you can focus all of your energies on the more important task of experiencing euphoria and laughing, of feeling like you’ve escaped to some kind of fantasy, if not just in the physical sensation (with your mind keeping one foot firmly in reality).

-It’s a cool high.
+It’s a cool height.
 It makes me happy, and I’m not sleepy.
-My mind is clear, and words flow through my fingers onto the keyboard of my Macbook to document this sensation in a Google Doc so that I can publish it, well, now.
+My mind is clear, and words flow through my fingers onto the keyboard of my MacBook to document this sensation in a Google Doc so that I can publish it, well, now.

-I don’t do star ratings because I find them too dunce-ified to be of any real detailed use, but if I did, this strain would fall somewhere right above average, I’d say.
+I don’t do star ratings because I find them too dumbed-down to be of any real detailed use, but if I did, this strain would fall somewhere right above average, I’d say.

-The appearance and smell are pretty much-mashed potatoes; not terribly exciting, but not bad either.
+The appearance and smell are pretty mashed potatoes; not terribly exciting, but not bad.
 They’re just there.

-I’m not sure how much time passed from when this was harvested and when I consumed it either, so perhaps enjoyed it a bit fresher; then this would be a different tale.
+I’m not sure how much time passed between when this was harvested and when I consumed it, either, so perhaps I enjoyed it a bit fresher; then, this would be a different tale.

-But the important thing is that the high itself is great, which must be in some way fueled by the unassuming 24.13% THC content and measurable CBD content, and more importantly, the unique combination of terpenes going on here.
+But the important thing is that the high itself is great, which must be fueled in some way by the unassuming 24.13% THC content, measurable CBD content, and, more importantly, the unique combination of terpenes.

 Blue Dream seems to be big around here, and as I’ve recently learned, White Widow (and Black Widow) don’t fuck around when it comes to the intensity of the high.

-I’m wondering if another reason I had perhaps overly high expectations from this strain is that the other strain we bought from that same trip was called Violets Delight.
+I’m wondering if I had perhaps overly high expectations from this strain because the other strain we bought from that trip was called Violets Delight.
 It was absolutely insane in terms of scent and flavor.

-I’m definitely going to come back to Fruit Loops, ideally picking something up as fresh as I can get it to see if perhaps there’s more to discover here on the nose and on the palette.
+I’m going to come back to Fruit Loops, ideally picking something up as fresh as possible to see if there’s more to discover on the nose and palate.

 The quality of the high that Fruit Loops imparts is reassuring and underwrites my prospective future re-investment in this fruity strain.
 FRUITY STRAINS FOR LIFE!